INTERNATIONAL ENVIRONMENT FORUM

 With snow shutting down transportation across England, the conference ended early, but with a sense of satisfaction that a constructive process had been set in motion.

-The electronic conference consisted of a forum on this web site at http://iefworld.org/forum/119 where summaries of key speeches were posted, and presentation slides were added as available.
-Video and audio recordings will only be available later.
-You can comment on the sessions if you register as a user at: http://iefworld.org/user/register.
+The electronic conference consisted of a forum on this web site at https://iefworld.org/forum/119 where summaries of key speeches were posted, and presentation slides were added as available, with video and audio recordings coming later.
+Registered users could comment on the sessions.

 VALUES-BASED INDICATORS OF EDUCATION FOR SUSTAINABLE DEVELOPMENT (ESDinds) project